surniaulula/wpsso/readme.txt

 **Version 3.51.0-dev.2 (2018/01/25)**

 * *New Features*
-	* Added an integration module for the WordPress Video Shortcode (Pro version).
+	* Added an integration module for the WordPress video shortcode and self-hosted videos (Pro version).
 * *Improvements*
 	* None
 * *Bugfixes*